-Air Quality: Achievements
+Air quality: Achievements

-Compliance with Emissions Regulations (Passenger Cars Only)
+Compliance with Air quality emissions regulations (Passenger cars only)

 Nissan not only works to develop and promote zero-emission EVs but continues to promote cleaner exhaust emissions from all of our engines.

-For example, the Qashqai released in Europe in October 2018 has a new fuel-efficient 1.3-liter turbo gasoline engine fitted with a particulate filter that meets the Euro 6d-Temp\ emissions standard.
+For example, the Qashqai released in Europe in October 2018 has a new fuel-efficient 1.3-liter turbo gasoline engine fitted with a particulate filter that meets the Euro 6d-Temp\1 emissions standard.
 In Japan, our product with electrification technology, e-POWER has achieved 75% reductions in exhaust emissions from 2018 standards and improved fuel economy at the same.
-As part of these efforts, our compliance with emissions regulations goes far beyond current legal requirements to meet more stringent specifications.
+As part of these efforts, our compliance with air quality emissions regulations goes far beyond current legal requirements to meet more stringent specifications.
 The following table shows the percentage of Nissan vehicles in each location produced to the strictest local standards.

-Compliance with Emissions Regulations (By Region) \1
+Compliance with Exhaust emissions regulations (By region) \2

 (FY)

-unit 2021
+Country Standard unit 2022

-Japan 50% lower than 2018 standard % 89.8%
+Japan 50% lower than 2018 standard % 90.2

-Europe Euro 6d % 100%

-U.S. U-LEV / SULEV / ZEV % 100%
+Europe ' 100

+U.S. 100

-China National 6 % 100%
+China National 6 % 100